 I didn’t even know what a lentil was back in the day, let alone be able recognize it if it appeared on my sloppy joe.
 Never would I thought one day I’d be singing the praises of these veggie sloppy joes!

-Like my other Easy Vegetarian Dinner Recipes, this veggie sloppy joe recipe is all about pulling pantry staples together to make a fabulous dinner!
-Here’s what you’ll need (see recipe card for details):
+Like my other Easy Vegetarian Dinner Recipes, this veggie sloppy joe recipe is all about pulling pantry staples together to make a delicious dinner!
+Here are a few ingredients that make this recipe pop!

 - Pickle Juice – a flavor builder for a little tang.

-- Vegan Worcestershire – this is also made in a gluten free variety if needed.
+- Vegan Worcestershire – adds saltiness, umami and a little spice.
+This ingredient is also made in a gluten free variety if needed.

 - First, put the lentils on to cook.